 To Become A Member or Renew your Membership enter the MyASA Portal, select the membership that applies to you, process your payment, and start enjoying your benefits immediately.

 To purchase a membership for someone else, contact us at [email protected] and include the recipient’s full name and email address.

 All of the benefits below will begin January 1 and will conclude December 31 each year.

 • Discounted ASA Annual Meeting registration fee

-• Gratis print and digital subscription to African Studies Review (ASR), to be requested no later than October 31
+• Gratis print and digital subscription to African Studies Review (ASR) (to be requested by October 31)

 • Gratis digital subscription to History in Africa (HIA), an annual journal

 • Discounted print subscription to History in Africa (add by May 15 at checkout for +$59)

 • Digital subscription to the ASA News biannual newsletter